-This final stage of the employee life cycle model is when employees eventually decide to move on.
-Whether they’re leaving voluntarily for retirement, a new job, personal reasons, or they were laid off or terminated for poor performance, it’s essential to have a positive employee departure experience.
+This final stage of the employee life cycle model is when employees decide to move on.
+Whether they’re leaving for retirement or personal reasons, or their employer laid them off or terminated them for poor performance, it’s essential to have a positive employee departure experience.

-Having your offboarding process be a smooth transition of tasks, knowledge sharing, and cross-training for anyone temporarily taking over the departing person’s tasks or responsibilities is just as important as HR and IT preparing their final payroll, benefits, and required documents.
+Having your offboarding period be a smooth transition of tasks, knowledge sharing, and cross-training for anyone temporarily taking over the departing person’s tasks or responsibilities is as important as HR and IT preparing their final payroll, benefits, and required documents.

 The way your employees leave will still impact your organization—even if they’re gone.
 If they leave on a good note, departed employees can be brand advocates or “alumni” of your company.
 You may see them at industry events or ask them for referrals when hiring for a new role.

 If you burn bridges or your offboarding stage is lacking, a negative experience will be the last thing your employee remembers.
-They may even go so far as to leave negative reviews about your business, which in turn could harm your reputation and overall brand.
+They may even go so far as to leave negative reviews about your business, which in turn, could harm your reputation and brand.

-Why is understanding the employee life cycle important?
+Why is understanding the employee life cycle essential?

 Because employees are the backbone of any organization, the employee life cycle stages are paramount to a company’s overall success.
-Once you understand the steps your employees go through, you can optimize each stage and create a more positive employee experience.
+Once you understand your employees' steps, you can optimize each stage and create a more positive employee experience.

 Aids recruitment and retention efforts

 The first benefit of improving the employee life cycle is that it aids recruitment and retention efforts—which can be costly.
-According to Glassdoor2, the average U.S. employer spends about $4,000 and takes 24 days to hire a new employee.
+According to the Society for Human Resource Management (SHRM)2, a typical U.S. business owner spends roughly $4,700 to hire a new employee.

-Another study3 found the cost for rehiring was as high as $6,110.
-If you can retain your employees longer by keeping them happy and engaged, you’ll have fewer positions to fill, which will save you money in the long run.
+Another article3 found the hiring costs for a new employee can be as much as $20,000.
+If you can retain your employees longer by keeping them happy and engaged, you’ll have fewer positions to fill, saving you money in the long run.

 Gives you important data